South Texas District 14 ARES Field operations manual

 ARRL forms and additional information

 How much of the following information that should be included is up to the individual member.
+The ARRL documents are available to download from the ARRL web-site

 - List of contacts, EC, AECs, DEC, including all their phone numbers and email addresses.